NorthStation with logo 200

 Funding

 The primary source of funding for NSCFPD is the real property taxes paid by all property owners within this service area.
-Currently, 19.2% of all property taxes collected are allocated to fire protection by Sonona County.
-Of this allocation from propery tax funds, only 40% was actually returned to the local fire departments prior to district formation.
-With the creation of the NSCFPD, more of the property tax allocation for fire protection comes back to the district, but roughly 47% of the funds are still lost to ERAF.
+Currently, 19.2% of all ad-valorem property taxes collected within the District are allocated to fire protection.
+Approximately 46% of those funds are lost to ERAF; the balance is allocated to NSCFPD.

 The tax revenues allocated for the benefit of fire services in the district are used to provide the following: